The Blues Don't Bother Me!

 The Blues Don't Bother Me! is Matt "Guitar" Murphy's second solo album, first released in 1996 with Roesch Records.
 It includes contributions by his nephew, Floyd Murphy, Jr.

-The title recording, The Blues Don't Bother Me, was licensed by Universal Records as the second track on the Blues Brothers 2000 Original Motion Picture Soundtrack which earned the RIAA Certified Gold Award of 500,000 units sold on March 16, 1998.
+The title recording was licensed by Universal Records as the second track on the Blues Brothers 2000 Original Motion Picture Soundtrack, which earned the RIAA Certified Gold Award of 500,000 units sold, on March 16, 1998.